Chat with Yeti Bot _

 Fall

 This course is a survey of American history from the Civil War era to the present.
 Topics include industrialization, immigration, the Great Depression, the major American wars, the Cold War, and social conflict.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in American history since the Civil War.
-This course is a Universal General Education Transfer Component (UGETC) course and has been approved to transfer under the CAA and ICAA as a general education course in Social/Behavioral Sciences.
+This course is a Universal General Education Transfer Component (UGETC) course and has been approved to transfer under the CAA and ICAA as a general education course in Social/Behavioral Sciences for the Associate in Arts and Associate in Science degrees.

 Curriculum